David Griffin (basketball): New Orleans Pelicans

 On April 17, 2019, the New Orleans Pelicans named Griffin as the executive vice president of basketball operations.
 Griffin represented the Pelicans during the 2019 NBA draft lottery, where they won the right to the number 1 overall pick which they used to select Zion Williamson.
 In May 2021, after Williamson fractured his ring finger, Griffin accused opposing teams of physically targeting the star.
 He said, "There's more violence encouraged in the paint against Zion Williamson than any other player I've seen since [Shaquille O'Neal]...It was egregious and horrific then, and the same is true now."

 On October 29, 2021, following a loss to the Sacramento Kings, Griffin reportedly found himself in conflict with Kings assistant head coach Alvin Gentry, who had been the Pelicans' head coach.
-According to reports, the two men engaged in argument and had to be physically separated.
+According to reports, the two men engaged in an argument and had to be physically separated.

+On April 14, 2025, Griffin was fired by the Pelicans after finishing the season with a 21–61 record.
+His overall record over the course of six seasons in New Orleans was 209–263.
+The Pelicans made the playoffs in just two of those seasons and failed to win a playoff series during Griffin's tenure.

 Personal life

 Griffin is originally from Phoenix, Arizona, and now resides in Sonoma, California with his wife Meredith.
 Griffin was raised by a single mother in a Maryvale neighborhood of lower middle-class West Phoenix.
 He has a younger brother Daniel and he went to the Jesuit-run Brophy Prep for high school.
 He had three bouts with testicular cancer– in 2006, 2011 and 2017.
-In between the Cleveland and New Orleans stints, Griffin appeared frequently on NBA TV and hosted a weekly Sirius XM radio show called ‘Deals and Dunks’ with Pelicans broadcaster Joel Meyers as co-host.
+In between the Cleveland and New Orleans stints, Griffin appeared frequently on NBA TV and hosted a weekly Sirius XM radio show called 'Deals and Dunks' with Pelicans broadcaster Joel Meyers as co-host.
 Griffin also enjoys playing piano and was reported to have attempted to win the heart of star forward Zion Williamson with a song, in the NBA Bubble in Orlando.
 This has been denied by both Williamson and Griffin himself during a Pelicans media event.